chiwaichan/aws-iot-core-lerobot-so101/README.md

 - **Follower Arm**: Receives the MQTT messages from AWS IoT Core Topic sent by the Leader Arm
 - The **Follower Arm** follows the movement of the **Leader Arm**
 - Without a computer such as Raspberry PI
-- Controller over the internet
+- Controlled over the internet

 ## 🏗️ System Architecture